 How does Kindle Vella Work?

-Authors are bound to have a lot of questions about the specifics of how this new platform works and how it can be beneficial to authors.
+Let's get into the specifics of how this platform works and how it can be beneficial to authors.

 Most of this information we got from Kindle Vella’s main page, but we did a little digging in the discussion forum to learn a bit more and to clarify a few things.